![]() |

-Limited company contractors are required to submit their P35 (employer annual return) forms to HMRC by 19th May.
+Limited company directors are required to submit their P35 (employer annual return) forms to HMRC by 19th May.

 The P35 details the tax and national insurance contributions paid by each company employee during the tax year.